Main Content

 Tip

 Neural networks expect input data with a specific layout.
-For example, vector-sequence classification networks typically expect a vector-sequence representations to be t-by-c arrays, where t and c are the number of time steps and channels of sequences, respectively.
+For example, vector-sequence classification networks typically expect vector-sequence representations to be t-by-c arrays, where t and c are the number of time steps and channels of sequences, respectively.
 Neural networks typically have an input layer that specifies the expected layout of the data.

 For more information, see Deep Learning Data Formats.

-Numeric or dlarray Objects
+Numeric Arrays, Categorical Arrays, or dlarray Objects

 For a neural network with an inputLayer object, the expected layout of input data is a given by the InputFormat property of the layer.